-The Environmental Finance Center, through the support of the William Penn Foundation in Philadelphia, Pennsylvania, recently launched the Delaware River Watershed Innovative Financing Strategy Project.
-The EFC and its project partners will convene an expert environmental financing panel charged with identifying innovative and scalable options for financing Delaware River watershed restoration and protection efforts.
-The panel’s work will result in a financing strategy that will enable the William Penn Foundation and its funding partners to allocate capital and funding in a way that is catalytic and ultimately successful in protecting water resources across the region.
-The Financing Panel will be charged with identifying innovative financing mechanisms in support of Delaware River watershed restoration and protection efforts.
-The panel will focus on stressors to the watershed including:
+The Environmental Finance Center, through the support of the William Penn Foundation in Philadelphia, Pennsylvania, launched the Delaware River Watershed Innovative Financing Strategy Project.
+The EFC and its project partners convened an expert environmental financing panel and identified innovative and scalable options for financing Delaware River watershed restoration and protection efforts.
+The panel’s work resulted in a financing strategy that enabled the William Penn Foundation and its funding partners to allocate capital and funding in a way that is catalytic and ultimately successful in protecting water resources across the region.
+The Financing Panel was charged with identifying innovative financing mechanisms in support of Delaware River watershed restoration and protection efforts.
+The panel focused on stressors to the watershed including:

-In addition to managing the panel process, as well as providing intellectual resources (including research and content development), the EFC will work in partnership—including managing sub-awards and grants—with key conservation and research institutions including the University of Delaware, the Partnership for the Delaware Estuary, The Nature Conservancy (TNC), and the Pinchot Institute.
-The Panel’s work will culminate in a series of recommendations that will be designed to guide and influence future grant making and investments on the part of the William Penn Foundation and its funding partners.
+In addition to managing the panel process, as well as providing intellectual resources (including research and content development), the EFC worked in partnership—including managing sub-awards and grants—with key conservation and research institutions including the University of Delaware, the Partnership for the Delaware Estuary, The Nature Conservancy (TNC), and the Pinchot Institute.
+The Panel’s work culminated in a series of recommendations designed to guide and influence future grant making and investments on the part of the William Penn Foundation and its funding partners.

 The complexity and scale of large-scale watershed restoration and protection efforts often appear to be insurmountable due to a lack of sufficient funding or innovative financing programs.
 However, by putting the right incentives in place, the opportunity exists to achieve multiple restoration and financing goals, including:

-The goal of the Innovative Financing Panel is to identify where these opportunities exist and the steps and investments that will be necessary to achieve financing and restoration success.
-The Panel will be comprised of experts from a variety of disciplines and areas of expertise and will represent multiple interests and institutions.
-Though the Panel will presumably address a variety of financing and funding options, the primary focus of its work will be to identify opportunities to engage private capital and the private sector specifically.
-To that end, the EFC’s priority with this project is to work in partnership with the Foundation to leverage the collective skill and resources of innovative thinkers, practitioners, and financing experts through the convening of the Innovative Financing Panel.
-At the end of the 18-month project, the Panel, through the Environmental Finance Center and its partners, will deliver to the William Penn Foundation the structure for a long-term watershed investment strategy.
+The goal of the Innovative Financing Panel was to identify where these opportunities exist and the steps and investments necessary to achieve financing and restoration success.
+The Panel was comprised of experts from a variety of disciplines and areas of expertise and represents multiple interests and institutions.
+Though the Panel addressed a variety of financing and funding options, the primary focus of its work was to identify opportunities to engage private capital and the private sector specifically.
+To that end, the EFC’s priority with this project was to work in partnership with the Foundation to leverage the collective skill and resources of innovative thinkers, practitioners, and financing experts through the convening of the Innovative Financing Panel.
+At the end of the 18-month project, the Panel, through the Environmental Finance Center and its partners, delivered to the William Penn Foundation the structure for a long-term watershed investment strategy.

 University of Delaware, the Partnership for the Delaware Estuary, The Nature Conservancy (TNC), and the Pinchot Institute